 MA Footwear student Nida Gunul’s approach to design is deeply experimental and her project for Stella McCartney led her to collaborate with material scientists to develop new applications of leather alternatives for footwear production.
 Having worked in various footwear factories in Italy and Turkey, Nida has been able to recognise the opportunity for designers to challenge the standard and accepted materials and processes for a truly innovative and unique outcome.

 ‘My primary concentration is attaining beauty and desirability in footwear, while keeping in mind the sustainability and innovation aspects of the parts constituting this object of desire.’

-Her work in developing biodegradable leather alternatives strikes the balance of creativity and viability, and offers new opportunities for brands such as Stella McCartney who are committed to changing the way we make fashion.
+Her work in developing biodegradable leather alternatives strikes the balance of creativity and viability and offers new opportunities for brands such as Stella McCartney who are committed to changing the way we make fashion.

 ‘With passions invested literally close to the ground we live on, I strive to develop research for materials towards rendering the final product as beautiful and as sustainable as possible.’

-Through the Award, Nida worked with experts from the CSF and with Claire Bergkamp, Head of Sustainability and Ethical Trade at Stella McCartney, to offer unrivalled insight to the ways in which they are telling the stories of sustainability to empower their customers.
+Through the Award, Nida worked with experts from the CSF and with Claire Bergkamp, Head of Sustainability and Ethical Trade at Stella McCartney, to offer unrivalled insight into the ways in which they are telling the stories of sustainability to empower their customers.